BluBracket/docs.blubracket.com/content/intro/integrations/index.md

 ### Ticketing & incident management

-[screenshot: Jira ticket created from alert]
+{{< figure src="automatic-jira-ticket-when-risk-found-in-code-with-blubracket.png" caption="BluBracket can automatically create a Jira ticket when risks are found in new commits." >}}

 Certified & supported ticketing & incident management integrations: